-The biggest concern was the balance of the telescope when the camera was connected.
+The biggest concern is the balance of the telescope when the camera is connected.
 Once connected, the 0.99 lb camera quickly pulled the eyepiece end of the telescope down to the ground.
-Additionally, it occurred to me that I was connecting a $500 camera to a $100 telescope and securing everything with a $0.10 thumbscrew is not a good idea.
+Additionally, it occurred to me that I was connecting a $500 camera to a $100 telescope.
+The telescope camera connection was secured with a $0.10 thumbscrew.
+Not a good idea.
 This did not seem like something I should do if I hoped to keep my camera in good condition.
 So, out came the camera tripod.

-Now, I had the camera secured on my Manfrotto / Bogen Tripod and connected using the T-Ring adapater to the telescope mounted on second tripod.
-Although unwieldy, this setup seemed to work and soon I had a full frame image of the moon in my viewfinder.
+Now, I had the camera secured on my Manfrotto tripod and connected using the T-Ring adapter to the telescope.
+The camera body was mounted on second tripod.
+Although unwieldy, this setup seemed to work and soon the moon filled my viewfinder.

 My telescope has a focal length 700 mm, which used in conjunction with my DSLR camera is the equivalent of 1,120 mm and 2,240 mm when the 2X Barlow lens is utilized.
 Using this setup, I could visually observed the moon move in the viewfinder and the earth spins on its axis and the moon rotated in its orbit.
 In conjunction with having to quick manipulate two tripods and try to compose the image leads to a very busy photographer.
-My best results were achieved my setting up with the moon off center and waiting for the moon to center in my objective.
+My best results are achieved by initially placing the moon off center in the view finder and waiting for the moon to center in the objective.
 I did use a cable release to remove any vibrations caused my manually pressing the button on the camera.

 The above full frame photograph is like many others I took.
 The moons hemisphere fills the image.
 My self criticism is the image is does not seem to be in crisp focus and seems a bit over exposed for my taste.
 Solving this focus problem is my primary concern and could be caused by a variety of issues, perhaps multiple.
 There are several potential causes to explain my focus problem.
-When the system is considered as a whole, they are are:
+They are:

 - The atmosphere – This no doubt is contributing and the reason that NASA uses space telescopes to remove the atmosphere from the equation.
 Other ground photographers achieve better images so the fault has to be mine, and there is nothing I can do to solve this problem.